 - Families and caregivers living with FASDs deserve a voice among researchers and policymakers.

-- Effectively communicate the facts about the significant risk and potential harm of prenatal exposure to alcohol and other substances of abuse know to be harmful to fetal development including tobacco, marijuana, heroin and other opioids, cocaine, and methamphetamine.
+- Effectively communicate the facts about the significant risk and potential harm of prenatal exposure to alcohol, drugs, and other substances known to be harmful to fetal development including tobacco, marijuana, heroin and other opioids, cocaine, and methamphetamine.

 - Extend the reach of NOFAS through partnerships and coalitions.

-- Maintain our credibility and distinguished public standing within the global FASD and addiction communities and among the public at-large.
+- Maintain NOFAS’ credibility and distinguished public standing within the global FASD and addiction communities and among the public at-large.

 - Diversify and increase revenue streams and resources to accomplish our mission.